 MMED 415.
 Cell Biology.
 2 Units.

 The course will include a combination of interactive lectures and problem-based learning.
 Each week will conclude with at least one clinical correlation where the weekly topic is presented in the context of a clinical problem.
-Topics to be covered include: cell structure and organelles, prokaryotes/eukaryotes; intracellular compartments and protein sorting; receptors/endocytosis/rafts; the nucleus; cell communication; and mechanics of cell division.
+Topics to be covered include: cell structure and organelles, prokaryotes/eukaryotes; intracellular compartments and protein sorting; receptors/endocytosis/rafts; the nucleus; cell communication; cell division; introduction to pharmacology.

 MMED 416.
 Host Defense: Infection and Immunity.
 2 Units.